-Contrary to what some might believe, there is nothing customer centric about Black Friday.
-What does not lack however is the chronic myopia of an industry that is struggling to remain relevant.
+Contrary to what some might believe, there’s nothing customer-centric about Black Friday.
+It is, however, all about the chronic myopia of an industry that’s struggling to remain relevant.

-Who’s effectively buying from you on Black Friday?
-Is it your best and most loyal customers, or is it a crowd that you don’t even market to, with slim to zero chances of up and cross-sell?
-Is the torture of putting your staff and store through Black Friday truly worth it?
-Read on and find out.
+Who’s even buying from you on Black Friday?
+Your best and most loyal customers, or a crowd that you don’t even market to, with slim to zero chances of up and cross-sell?
+Is putting your staff and store through the torture of Black Friday truly worth it?

 Firstly, I’m not saying that Black Friday is a bad idea across the board.
-Brands such as Walmart and Best Buy have it down to an extremely profitable science.
-For some retailers, November to December represents 50% of their overal sales volume.
-This, however, does not mean it's a good move for every brand.
+Brands like Walmart and Best Buy have it down to an extremely profitable science.
+For some retailers, November to December represents 50% of their overall sales volume.
+But, that doesn’t mean it’s a good move for every brand.

-Try answering the questions below to find out if it’s the right thing for your business:
+Try answering the questions below to see if it’s the right move for your retail business:

 Black Friday was never about giving customers the opportunity to buy for less.
 It was always about companies dumping old inventory and inferior product into the market.

-Here are some classic ways retailers manipulate consumers into believing they are accessing deeper discounts or once-in-a-lifetime deals:
+Here are some classic ways retailers manipulate consumers into believing they’re accessing deeper discounts or once-in-a-lifetime deals: